 Try to keep the meat inside its original packaging for as long as possible.
 Otherwise, wrap it in wax paper, then lightly wrap it in plastic.
 This will keep it from drying out and spoiling quickly.

-And ideally, the meat should be stored in a fridge with a stable temperature of 40ºF (4ºC).
+And ideally, the fresh meat should be stored in a fridge with a stable temperature of 40ºF (4ºC).

 How To Store Cooked Pork